-When you have chronic lymphocytic leukemia (CLL), the disease and its treatment might make you feel tired and weak.
+When you have cancer, the disease and its treatment might make you feel tired and weak.
 But eating the right foods can help.

 Nutritious foods can encourage your body to heal faster.
-They can also help you keep to a healthy weight and lessen the chance of getting other cancers and heart disease.
+They can also help you keep to a healthy weight and lessen the chance of getting other illnesses and heart disease.

-Try these steps to help manage symptoms and feel your best while living with CLL.
+Try these steps to help manage symptoms and feel your best while living with cancer.

 Fill your plate with fruits and vegetables.
 They contain the vitamins and minerals that your body needs to work right.
 Fruits and veggies also deliver antioxidants, which protect against cell damage and inflammation.
 Aim to get five to 10 servings of produce each day.